 🗺 Cultural influences

-Pasta primavera, or pasta alla primavera, means "Spring Pasta" in Italian.
+Pasta primavera, or pasta alla primavera, means "spring pasta" in Italian.

 I don't claim this recipe is authentic or classic, after all it has no olive oil at all, among other things.
 I am not Italian.
 This is my whole foods plant based oil-free take on a classic dish that I have loved for years.